jsl1114/jsl1114.github.io/pages/updates.md

 sitemap: false
 ---

-Introducing Jason Liu, a dynamic and dedicated sophomore at New York University (NYU), majoring in Computer Science and Data Science.
+Jason Liu is a dedicated sophomore at New York University (NYU), majoring in Computer Science and Data Science and minoring in Business Studies.
 Originally from Chengdu, Jason has been captivated by the fusion of technology and data, propelling him on a journey of academic exploration and innovation.

 Throughout his time at NYU, Jason has exhibited a keen intellect and a passion for problem-solving, excelling in a challenging curriculum that delves into the intricacies of computer science and the strategic insights of data science.
 His academic pursuits reflect a commitment to excellence, demonstrated through his engagement in advanced coursework and collaborative projects.